Drishanv/Sales-Performance-Dashboard-using-Excel/README.md

 - PDF reporting

 The **Sales Performance Dashboard** provides a comprehensive view of business performance across **regions**, **categories**, and **time**, making it valuable for academic and business use.

----

-=IF(R2>5000,"High","Low")# Sales-Performance-Dashboard-using-Excel
-The analysis is based on a sales dataset containing information such as orders, customers, regions, product categories, and sales amounts.